nmfs-opensci/container-images/README.md

 ## License information

+All code is under open licenses.
+Some is copy-left which means if you modify their code (we don't), you need to also provide your source code.
+The Dockerfile code is released under Apache 2.0, a very permissive open source license which does not require that you make you own modifications open.
+See the README.md files for the licenses for specific code used in the Docker files.

 * The Dockerfiles are released under Apache 2.0.
 * [jupyterhub](https://github.com/jupyterhub/jupyterhub?tab=License-1-ov-file#readme) : Modified BSD License
 * [juptyerlab](https://github.com/jupyterlab/jupyterlab?tab=License-1-ov-file#readme): Open license